spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-documentation/build-the-documentation-site.md

 {% info_block infoBox "Determine Your Mac's Processor Type" %}

-The installation process is different depending whether you are using a Mac with an Intel processor or with an Apple Silicon M1 chip.
+The installation process is different depending whether you are using a Mac with an Intel processor or with a Silicon M1 chip.
 To find out whether you have an Intel or a Silicon M1 Mac, click the **Apple** menu and choose **About This Mac**.

 - Silicon Macs with the M1 processor show an item labeled _Chip_ followed by the name of the Apple chip.